Jeffrey grew up in New York City, where he began his career at age twelve acting professionally off-Broadway.

 He began his film career apprenticing to some of the most respected filmmakers in the business, on such films as Marjoe (edited by Larry Silk, Academy Award®, Documentary Feature, 1972) and William Friedkin's The Exorcist (1973).
 He worked with the legendary editor Dede Allen on the Arthur Penn segment of Visions of Eight (1973) and with Thelma Schoonmaker on Martin Scorcese's Raging Bull (Academy Award®, Film Editing, 1980).

-Jeffrey's editing credits include director Carroll Ballard's feature Never Cry Wolf (1983), as well as numerous documentaries for television, starting with the NBC prime-time documentary series Lifeline (1978) followed by the PBS documentary Faces Of the Enemy (1987), for which he also received a co-directing credit.
+Jeffrey began editing on the NBC prime-time documentary series Lifeline (1978).
+He was associate editor on director Carroll Ballard's feature Never Cry Wolf (1983).
+He has edited numerous documentaries for television, starting with the PBS documentary Faces Of the Enemy (1987), for which he also received a co-directing credit.
 He edited the short HBO documentary Kings Point, which was nominated for an Academy Award® in 2013.

 Jeffrey first worked with Rob Epstein consulting on The Times of Harvey Milk.
 In 1987 Jeffrey and Rob formed their production company Telling Pictures and began working as a filmmaking team.

 Together Jeffrey and Rob produced and directed and Jeffrey co-edited Common Threads: Stories From the Quilt (Academy Award®, Documentary Feature, 1989) and The Celluloid Closet (Emmy Award for directing, 1995).
 They also produced and directed Paragraph 175 (Sundance Film Festival Documentary Jury Prize for Directing, 2000).
-Their short documentary The Battle of amfAR (HBO) premiered at Sundance 2013, and their documentary feature And the Oscar Goes to premiered on Turner Classic Movies in February 2014.
+Their documentary feature And the Oscar Goes to premiered on Turner Classic Movies in February 2014.

 Their first scripted narrative film was HOWL (2010), which Jeffrey and Rob wrote and directed.
 HOWL, starring James Franco and featuring David Strathairn, Jon Hamm, Jeff Daniels and Mary-Louise Parker, premiered on opening night at the Sundance Film Festival, followed by the Berlin and London International Film Festivals.
 It was released theatrically and on home video by Oscilloscope Laboratories in the U.S. and internationally by The Match Factory.
 HOWL received a 2011 Freedom of Expression Award from the National Board of Review.